Backpack Packing Technique

 Lay all of your essential gear out so you can easily identify and categorize each one into the light, medium weight, and heavy.
 It is often a good idea to apply some form of color-coded stickers into each item.
 You can use white or yellow for light, green for medium, and red for heavy.
 You get the point.
 It is also ideal to put food (even if it’s dehydrated camping food) as well as a liquid fuel in separate bags that you can then organize inside your backpack.

 Once you’ve organized your things, you can start putting them inside the backpack.
 Start with the lightest and pack them well into the lowest portion of the bag.
 Follow this with the medium weight gear then lastly the heavy ones.

 Here are some other tips you may want to adhere to.

 - Always fill empty spaces with small or even compressible items.

 - Stuff some of your clothes inside a camping kettle or pot or any hollow container.

-- Wound a roll of duct tape around water bottles as well as hiking poles or any other gear.
+- Wound a roll of duct tape around water bottles as well as trekking poles or any other gear.

 - Unpack the sleeping bag and wrap it around other gear.

 - Pack your bear canister with as much food as you can possibly fit into it.